 Despite significant progress in the last number of decades, Africa faces a changing set of geopolitical, social, environmental, economic and technological challenges that will require new solutions and increased resources.
 Ireland’s international development policy, 'A Better World', outlines how Ireland will continue to contribute to resolving the key development challenges facing the world in the coming decades, with a focus on climate action, gender equality, strengthened governance and reducing humanitarian need.

 Ireland’s Africa Strategy gives a renewed impetus to our work in supporting sustainable economic growth, and boosting trade and investment ties with Africa.
 Institutional exchanges and innovative partnerships with Irish State Agencies and private sector organisations are also becoming an increasingly important way to maximise the impact of our development cooperation.

 Trade and Investment

 Education has been central to Ireland’s success and has always been a strong focus in our cooperation with African partners.
-Over the last 46 years, 2,000 Fellows from our partner countries have shared Ireland’s education success story, most of these from Africa.
+Over the last 46 years, approximately 2,000 Fellows from our partner countries have shared Ireland’s education success story, most of these from Africa.
 Ireland has committed to doubling the current number of Fellowships for students from Africa to an annual intake of 150 by 2025.
 In 2020-2021 the Programme expanded to award Fellowships to candidates from Small Island Developing States (SIDS), one of a number of commitments in the Government’s strategy for partnership with SIDS.

 Peace and Security